 Reduce the consumption of Dairy, Wheat, Alcohol, caffeine is imperative, as in the elimination of any and all foods that you are intolerant too or have an allergy to.
 Food additives and preservatives also place a very heavy burden on the digestive tract as well as the liver.

 Cravings can be hard to kill, bringing mindfulness into your practice and daily routine can be very beneficial.
 You don’t want to restrict yourself from anything or make yourself feel bad.
 You do, however, want to become more intuned with your body.
 You should begin to understand what negatively affects your system and carry with yourself a positive mindset.
 Positivity can make a world of a difference.

 Yoga & Meditation

-It is very important to be active, not overly active as extreme exercise can also result in PMS, however, begin a couch potato can be even worse.
-Regular walks, biking, light jogging and swimming can very positively influence and aid in the balance of hormones and the alleviation of PMS symptoms.
+It is very important to be active, not overly active as extreme exercise can also result in premenstrual syndrome, however, begin a couch potato can be even worse.
+Regular walks, biking, light jogging, and swimming can be a very positive influence and aid in the balance of hormones and the alleviation of PMS premenstrual syndrome symptoms.

 - Remove: eliminate problem foods

 - Replace: add digestive support to aid in absorbing minerals; enzymes, gentian root, bile acids (if one does not have a gallbladder)

 - Reinoculate: Saccharomyces Boulardi – to aid against diarrhea, prebiotics, and probiotics